Overview of the Collection

-If you have an object you wish to donate that has provenance linking it to Margaret and JJ Brown or their families, please contact the Curator of Collections at 303-832-4092 x12.
+If you have an object you wish to donate that has provenance linking it to Margaret and James Joseph Brown or their families, please email photographs along with any information you have on the item, especially its provenance, to Stephanie McGuire, Curator of Collections, at firstname.lastname@example.org.

 If you have an object you wish to donate that is significant to Colorado’s past, we suggest you contact the History Colorado Center at 303-866-2305.